How to Downsize After Your Kids Move Out

 - Accessibility of amenities - How important is it that you live near things like grocery stores, restaurants, golf courses or other retail outlets?

 - Desire to maintain a residence - If you're tired of home maintenance, you might want to rent your next home.
-From a financial perspective, you can plug the numbers into a Rent vs. Buy Mortgage Calculator to see what makes sense.

 After you each make a list individually, come together and talk about them.
 Be sure to listen to each other's needs and wants and to prioritize each person's must-haves.